Skip to main content

 Public subnets

 A public subnet is a range of public static IP addresses limited by a prefix (mask) size.
 All devices on the public subnet have a public IP address and access to and from the Internet.
-You can configure public subnet access for a cloud server, cloud load balancer, and cloud database cluster — see the instructions for details Set up access to and from the Internet.
+You can configure access through a public subnet for a cloud server, cloud load balancer, and cloud database cluster — see Configuring Access to and from the Internet for more information.

-IP addresses from the public subnet are not processed cloud router with 1:1 NAT, but connect directly to devices: cloud server, cloud load balancer, cloud database cluster.
-Because of the lack of NAT, this type of device connection to the Internet is more resilient and faster, but less secure than connecting via a public IP address.
+IP addresses from the public subnet are not processed by the cloud router using 1:1 NAT, but are connected directly to the devices: cloud server, cloud load balancer, cloud database cluster.
+Due to the lack of NAT, this type of device connection to the Internet is more fault-tolerant and faster, but less secure than connecting through a public IP address.

 Devices on a public subnet communicate with each other through public interfaces.

-A public subnet can only be used within a single projects and one pool.
+A public subnet can only be used within a single project and a single pool.

-Within public subnets there are limits on the amount of traffic — bandwidth.
-You can see it in the table Throughput.
+Within public subnets, there are limits on the amount of traffic — bandwidth.
+This can be viewed in the Bandwidth table.

-You can work with public subnets in the control panels or Terraform.
+You can work with public subnets in the Control Panel or Terraform.

 Size of public subnets